Park Elements

 The Brush Arbor

 The Brush Arbor area of North Carolina Freedom Park is a place for thought, relaxation, prayer and reflection.
 The Arbor is based on a signature tradition of the African American experience.
-Brush arbors, often hidden by branches, served as quiet secluded ceremonial places for enslaved people to gather for worship, thought and community.
+Brush arbors, often served as quiet secluded ceremonial places for enslaved people to gather for worship, thought and community.
+Some arbors were constructed with sticks, poles, and branches to resemble a church.

 After the end of slavery, the arbor meetings evolved into revivals and camp meetings in open areas or under large tents.
 These gatherings became the foundation of the southern African American church.
 Many early Black churches were built on the places where brush arbor meetings were held.